 We have some suggestions for the basic equipment members need to obtain for silk painting, and some useful suppliers where some of these can be purchased.

-We suggest the following items for beginner members: however for some meetings the Guild can provide materials so you do not need to buy all this before starting!
+We suggest the following items for beginner members: however for some meetings the Guild can provide materials and dyes so you do not need to buy all this before starting!

 * a notebook/sketchbook for recording what you are doing, useful tips etc

 * various size paintbrushes- start with a few artist ones from fine to large, but you may find later that household sizes and foam brushes are useful for large area work; they do not have to be top quality and look for ones being sold off cheap!

 * small bottles of basic colours in iron-fix paints (cyan, yellow, magenta, and black will mix to make almost all colours.
 You may also like to have a good mid blue, bright green, red and purple, and a mid or light grey.
 There are many colours available beyond this!)